cs106l/cs106l-assignments/assign0/README.md

 ## Overview

 Welcome to CS106L!
 This assignment will get you setup for the rest of the quarter so that setup for the rest of the assignments is simple and smooth.
-By the end of this assignment, you should be able to compile and run C++ files and then run the autograder, which you'll do for each of the remaining assignments!
+By the end of this assignment, you should be able to compile and run C++ files from VSCode and run the autograder, which you'll be doing for each of the remaining assignments!

 If you run into any issues during setup, please reach out to us on [EdStem](https://edstem.org/us/courses/72089/discussion) or come to our office hours!